dongdongzhou1017/MSEGNet/README.md

 Run MSEGNet.py to train the MSEGNet model and save the model weights.

-The mean coufusion matrix of 5-fold cross validation.

-The dimension of the mean confusion matrix is 6*6.
-The 6th row and column are the sum value.
+Run Model_test.py to get the confusion matrix and accuracy.
+The dimension of the confusion matrix is 6*6.
+The 6th row and column are the sum values.

 Run Calculate_reportsvalue.py to get the performance metrics: per-class metrics: precision (PR), recall (RE), F1 score (F1), and overall metrics: mean precision (MPR), mean recall(MRE), mean F1 score (MF1) overall accuracy (ACC), and Cohen’s kappa coefficient (K).